Koçtepe, Cizre

 Koçtepe (Tirehfêrik) is a village in the Cizre District of Şırnak Province in Turkey.
 The village is populated by Kurds of the Omerkan tribe and had a population of 573 in 2021.

+History

+While the village was previously attached to the Nusaybin District in Mardin Province, it became attached to the Cizre District of the same province on 23 October 1929.
+In 1990, it was attached to the Cizre District of the newly established Şırnak Province.